Tuck1297/InteractiveExperiment_CreativeCoding/README.md

 # Plug and Play

-//### You can try this project out here: [Behind the Operating System](https://tuck1297.github.io/InteractiveExperiment_CreativeCoding/)

 Otherwise, if you want to pull it to your local development environment follow the steps below:

 Steps: